colussim/azure-aks-terraform/README.md

 ## Conclusion

 With Terraform, booting a AKS cluster can be done with a single command and it only takes some minutes to get a fully functional configuration.
-Next step : deploy an application in our cluster .

 ## Resources :